University College Dublin: Sport

 UCD hosted the IFIUS World Interuniversity Games in October 2006.

-UCD Boat Club represents the college in the sport of rowing.
+UCD Boat Club represents the college in rowing.
 Crews train on the River Liffey at Islandbridge and on Poulaphouca Reservoir in Blessington, in addition to land-based training on campus.
-In recent years, the club has achieved success in both ladies' and mens' rowing.
+The UCD men's eight were victorious at the Henley Royal Regatta in 1974.
+In later years, the club has had successes in both ladies' and men's rowing.
 UCD ladies have won many National Senior Championships, most recently in 2015.
-In the 2022 championships, UCD crews achieved victories in all four mens eight-oared events (Senior, Intermediate, Club and Novice) - the first time any club has achieved this feat.
-The UCD mens eight were victorious at the Henley Royal Regatta in 1974.
+As of 2023, UCD were the champions in the men's Senior 8 oar event, having won this event for four consecutive years.
+UCD have also held national titles also in men's Senior 4 oar and Novice 8 oar championships.
 Several members of the club have represented Ireland at the World Championships and Olympic Games.
-The club competes annually in the Gannon Cup - the colours race against Trinity College on the Liffey.
-The event was first contested in 1948.
-As of 2022, the record in the competition is 37 victories for Trinity versus 34 for UCD, with one dead heat.
-However in recent years, UCD have dominated the event.
-UCD Ladies compete for the Corcoran cup for the colours with UCD having won 24 times to 17 by Trinity.
+The club competes annually in the Gannon Cup – the colours race against Trinity College on the Liffey.
+The event was first contested in 1947.
+As of 2025, the record in the competition is 37 victories apiece, with one dead heat.
+UCD Ladies compete for the Corcoran cup for the colours with UCD having won 27 times to 17 by Trinity.